 Jenny is a freelance artist working at a studio, and is currently studying to improve her skills.
 Melody is a user-experience designer for an online education company.
-Samantha is completing a funded PhD in Shakespeare studies, and sings for her tea in a cathedral choir.
+Samantha runs an English tuition school in Sydney, specialising in Shakespeare.

 I would like to write a review for Regency Love—could you please give me a promotional code?